Amiliini/Amiliini/README.md

 Now I finally have the opportunity and courage to explore the world of coding.

 Fall 2020 I started studies in Highway2Code program in Vaasa AMK, with webtechnologies and IoT.
-Thus far we have enjoyed courses in HTML & CSS, WordPress, JavaScript, Fundamentals of AI and Introduction to programming (React).
+Thus far we have enjoyed courses in HTML & CSS, WordPress, JavaScript, Fundamentals of AI, Introduction to programming (React),PHP & MySql and Cyber Security.
-  (Jan - May 2021 we will study PHP & MySql, Cyber Security, software engineering project and do some practical training.)
+Next month or so we have software engineering project and practical training left.

-🌱 I’m also currently learning https://www.freecodecamp.org/marijsin ,
+So pretty soon I´ll be back to my onlinelearning and doing projects on my own.

-some Udemy courses (atmo Colt Steele´s ,Andrei Neagoie´s  and Angela Yu´s) and Wes Bos´s https://javascript30.com
+Plan is to start the Full Stack open 2021 in May.